 - Excessive absences from class

-- Multiple requests for special consideration in the absence of supporting data (e.g. learning or other disability)
+- Multiple requests for special consideration in the absence of supporting data (e.g. extensions on assignments or accommodations for class lectures without a documented learning or other disability)

 - Failure to turn in assignments or take tests

 - Failure to keep scheduled appointments with you